Church Hospitality Ministry: How to Welcome & Engage Visitors

 Also, remember that there could be hearing-impaired members and visitors at your church and providing resources like sign language interpreters during services allows these individuals to participate in worship and learning.

-The Bible provides many examples of Jesus seeking out and spending time with those who were often pushed to the side by society.
-His example of extending love to those who had been marginalized is one churches can still follow today, loving people where they are and showing kindness to those in need.
+The Bible provides many examples of Jesus seeking out and spending time with those who were often shunned by society.
+His example of extending love to those who had been marginalized is one churches can still follow today.
+Love people where they are and show kindness to those in need.

 Socioeconomic Considerations

-When hosting church events, you want to make sure it’s as easy as possible for everyone to attend, regardless of their socioeconomic status.
+When hosting church events, it should be as easy as possible for everyone to attend, regardless of their socioeconomic status.
 Making people feel excluded because they can’t afford the cost of admission goes against the Bible’s ideals of caring for the poor, helping those in need and loving others the way God loves them.

-Sometimes, it’s possible to host church events that are free to attend, but this isn’t always the case.
+Sometimes, it’s possible to host free church events, but this isn’t always the case.

 Whether it’s a simple event that doesn’t require a lot of manpower or supplies, a larger special event that the church can put on through donations or an activity like a church camp where people can provide scholarship support, finding ways to allow anyone who’s interested to take part is a great example of hospitality.

-One great aspect of these types of events is that when donations or scholarships are made and offered, those receiving them can do so anonymously so that other than a small number of trustworthy church staff members or special event leaders know who has received financial help to attend.
+One great aspect of these types of events is that when donations or scholarships are made and offered, those receiving them can do so anonymously so that only a small number of trustworthy church staff members or special event leaders know who has received financial aid.

 No matter how much diversity you see when you look out across your congregation during a service, it’s there – sometimes in ways that aren’t obvious at first glance.
 To match that diversity, churches should offer a range of ministry programs and support for members.